Chia-Network/chips/CHIPs/chip-joshpainter-auctions.md

       * Send difference between new_high_bid and current_high_bid to ORIGINAL_OWNER_PH.
 This adds to the original owner's other high bid payments so total payments received equals current high bid at all times.
     * Include conditions returned from CALC_BUYERS_PREMIUM, if any.
 This guarantees that the Buyer's Premium is paid for every bid.
     * Include conditions returned from CALC_COMMISSION, if any.
 This guarantees that the Commission is paid for every bid.
-  * CLAIM_ASSET - the Lisp program that returns conditions needed to claim the asset after the auction has ended.
+  * CLAIM_ASSET - the Lisp program that returns conditions needed to claim the asset.
+The basic implementation should validate that this claim spend is happening after CALC_HAMMER_TIME and only by the current owner.
 This program is also responsible for melting this Auction singleton once the wrapped assets are claimed.

 * Singleton puzzle Parameters
   * current_high_bid - the amount of the current high bid, in mojos.